navneeeth/hyperparameter-optimization-for-resnets-for-cifar-10/README.md

 You can also choose to upload the ipynb version of the code to a suitable environment and run the only cell.

 ## Python Libraries Requirements
-1.Matplotlib
+1. Matplotlib

-2.PyTorch - Torchvision
+2. PyTorch - Torchvision

-3.NumPy
+3. NumPy